The University of Texas Police Department at Houston

 * You have the right to:

 ASK the local prosecutor to file a criminal complaint against the person committing family violence; and APPLY to a court for an order to protect you (you should consult a legal aid office, a prosecuting attorney, or a private attorney).
 If a family or household member assaults you and is arrested, you may request that a magistrate's order for emergency protection be issued.
-Please inform the investigating officer if you want an order for emergency protection.
+Inform the investigating officer if you want an order for emergency protection.
 You need not be present when the order is issued.
 You cannot be charged a fee by a court in connection with filing, serving, or entering a protective order.
-For a complete list of contact information, please click here.
+For a complete list of contact information, click here.

 Texas Sex Offender Database